finix-payments/finix-flex-docs-generator/sections/guide_application_fee_profiles/1_create_new_profile_qualified_tier/response.md

 {{create_application_fee_profile_qualified_tiers_scenario_response}}
 ```

-Qualified Tiered Fees gives the customer the ability to create fees based off a simple calculation.
-Interchange Percentage = Approximate Interchange Fee Amount / Purchase Amount

-The user will create tiered buckets for each card brand and card type.
-When an interchange percent lands in a tier, a fixed fee and basis point fee will be created for the sale.
+Qualified tiers allow Payment Facilitators to create various fee tiers based on the interchange percentage.
+The interchange percentage is the approximate interchange fee amount divided by the purchase amount.
+When an interchange percent falls within a certain tier, a fixed fee and basis point fee is created for that sale.

+Each payment card within the `Fee Profile` must have at least one tier associated to it.
+The Payment Facilitator can create an unlimited amount of tiers; however, at least one tier required.

 #### HTTP Request